 But there’s more to Michelangelo than just one sculpture.
 So to get a better understanding of his genius, why not take our Michelangelo-themed walking tour through the city.
 Your guide will trace his work from the Medici Chapel to the Medici Palace finishing up at the Accademia where you will explore the symbolism and carving technique of Michelangelo’s superlative masterpiece close-up.
 Bellissimo!

 The pink and green marble Duomo dominates the Piazza del Duomo alongside Giotto’s campanile bell tower and baptistery.
 But it’s arguably the soaring brick dome for which the Duomo is famous.
 It would have towered over the 16th century city when architect Filippo Brunelleschi started work and remains not only Florence’s tallest building but also the largest brick dome ever constructed.

-So if you’d like to learn how he did it without modern tools, computers or hydraulic cranes, why not book our small group tour for an exceptional trip back in time and an unforgettable bird’s eye view over the city from the top!
+So if you’d like to learn how he did it without modern tools, computers or hydraulic cranes, why not include our small group tour in your itinerary for an exceptional trip back in time and an unforgettable bird’s eye view over the city from the top!